Overview of Banks in Sweden

 - Sweden has strong operating conditions that allow the banking system to thrive.

-- Thirdly, Sweden’s economic growth is commendable that allows the banking system to evolve in near future.
+- Thirdly, Sweden’s economic growth is commendable that allows the banking system to evolve in the near future.

 Moody’s Investors Service has also mentioned that they expect the banking system’s creditworthiness will improve in the next 12-18 months.

-As in economic growth, Sweden will outperform many economies in the Europe; Moody’s Investor Service has high hope for Sweden’s banking system.
+As in economic growth, Sweden will outperform many economies in Europe; Moody’s Investor Service has high hope for Sweden’s banking system.

 Structure of Banks in Sweden

-As you can expect, the four top banks in Sweden has got the major stakes and other banks are small to medium sized banks.
+We can divide these 114 banks into four categories – commercial banks, savings banks, co-operative banks, and foreign banks.
+As you can expect, the four top banks in Sweden have got the major stakes and other banks are small to medium-sized banks.

-Top banks in Sweden
+List of Top 10 Banks in Sweden

 (source: relbanks.com).
 We will first talk about the big four banks and then we will discuss the rest.

 #1.
 Nordea Bank AB:

 This is the top bank in Sweden.
-It is also the first major bank among big four banks in Sweden.
-In 2001, this bank was formed by a merger among four banks – Chritiania Bank, Merita Bank, Unibank, and Nordbanken.
+It is also the first major bank among the big four banks in Sweden.
+In 2001, this bank was formed by a mergerMergerA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share. among four banks – Christiania Bank, Merita Bank, Unibank, and Nordbanken.
 It has been serving around 11 million customers.
 Around 32,000 employees work here.
 And it has 600 branches across Sweden.
-At the end of June, 2017, the total assets acquired by this bank were SEK 6183 billion.
-It is head-quartered in Stockholm.
+At the end of June 2017, the total assets acquired by this bank were SEK 6183 billion.
+It is headquartered in Stockholm.

 #2.
 Svenska Handelsbanken AB:

-This is the second largest bank in Sweden and needless to say that it is also one of the big four top banks in Sweden.
+This is the second-largest bank and needless to say that it is also one of the big fourBig FourBig Four refers to the top four accounting firms in the world that audit more than 80% of the US public companies.
+These firms are Deloitte, Pricewaterhouse Coopers, KPMG, and Ernst & Young.
+These firms have earned this title because of their huge size, good reputation and the worldwide reach in the field. top banks in Sweden.
 It is quite an old bank and it was established in the year 1871, around 146 years ago.
 Around 11,000 employees work here.
-It has presence in over 20 countries.
+It has a presence in over 20 countries.
 And this bank has 430 branches only in Sweden.
-At the end of June, 2017, the total assets acquired by this bank were SEK 2961 billion.
+At the end of June 2017, the total assets acquired by this bank were SEK 2961 billion.
 Its head-quarter is also located in Stockholm.